Your Guide to Stress Leave in Ontario

 Who Is Entitled To Stress Leave In Ontario?

-With limited exceptions, all provincially regulated employees in Ontario, either full or part-time, are entitled to stress leave provided they’ve been with their employer for at least two consecutive weeks.
-[Certain professionals, such as health practitioners, may be prohibited from taking sick leave if it would amount to professional misconduct or a dereliction of professional duty].
+Certain professionals, such as healthcare practitioners, may be prohibited from taking sick leave if it would constitute professional misconduct or a dereliction of professional duty.

 Employees are entitled to stress leave even if the stress or illness isn’t work-related.